jesperhoy/SmarterTrackTranslator/README.md

 You should always keep a separate "Save Translation" file version of your work.

-When you want to continue your work later, or update a translation when SmarterTools releases a new version (with new translation items), you always first "Open English" (using the current "en.xml" version from your web-site), then "Open Translation".
+When you want to continue your work later, you always first "Open English" (using the current "en.xml" version from your web-site), then "Open Translation".
 This will match up English and translated items based on the ID column.

 ## How to install